SixArm/sixarm_ruby_markdown_table_of_contents/README.md

 The GitHub automatic rendering typically adds more information, such as an SVG anchor image that shows/hides during hover.

+## Alternatives

+There are other implementations for generating a table of contents in Markdown.
+The VSCode extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) supports updating a TOC without requiring any markers.
+One should configure the extension in VSCode to a) not updating the TOC during save and b) including levels 2..6 only.

 ## Tracking